ethyca/fides/docs/fides/docs/guides/generating_datamap.md

         automated_decisions_or_profiling: true
 ```

-Running `fidesctl apply demo_resources/` will apply your changes.
+Running `fidesctl push demo_resources/` will push your changes.

 Now, auditing this resource with `fidesctl evaluate demo_resources --audit` will show the Demo Marketing System issues are resolved:
 ```bash